Reschedule your cancer screenings today!

-If you were scheduled during the first half of 2020 for a mammogram, Pap test, colorectal cancer screening, PSA test, lung cancer screening, skin check or dental appointment, your doctor or dentist likely cancelled your appointment.
+If you were scheduled in the past year for a mammogram, Pap test, colorectal cancer screening, PSA test, lung cancer screening, skin check or dental appointment, your doctor or dentist may have cancelled your appointment.
 As restrictions lift, it’s critical you get those appointments Back on the Books.

 Early detection saves lives.
 Routine cancer screening detects cancer early (even if you have no signs or symptoms!) and increases the likelihood your treatment will be successful.
 If your doctor’s office is open, don’t wait for them to call you to reschedule.
 Give them a call today to get your appointment back on the books—and then get in the door for your routine cancer screening.

 It’s understandable you might be nervous about visiting your doctor or dentist while the virus is still circulating.
 But rest assured that your health care providers are taking precautions to keep you and themselves as safe as possible.
 Talk to your provider’s office and ask what steps they are taking to limit risk of exposure.
 Some precautions may include:

 It’s okay to ask—your health care providers want you to feel safe and comfortable during your visit.
 Check out the video below to see what our friends at UMass Memorial Health Care are doing to keep their patients safe.

 Not sure which routine cancer screenings you should schedule?
 We are here to help!
 Check Cancer Screening 101 or look at the chart below for information on the cancer screenings you need at every age.
 Individuals from each age group should also be following the recommendations of the previous age group, meaning that the screenings you start in your 20s should continue as you age.